 But of course, being dead, she didn’t do that.

 To summarise, Isle of Winds is about a boy, Robin, who doesn’t realise how special he is until his eccentric and wonderfully weird grandmother dies, and he has to move in with his aunt – who happens to live in a mansion, complete with large gardens, strange doors, and – oh, yes – an entrance to the Fae realm.

 My personal highlights were the dialogue, which was natural and smooth and made the characters all the more real (in their magical strangeness), and Erlking, the mansion Robin’s aunt has been the warden of for many years.
 It’s made it onto my list of fictional places I need to visit, so if anyone could forward a form or something I can fill in, that’d be great!

 The characters are well developed and the world, especially the Fae realm’s ties with our world, is beautifully created.
 While all the characters bring something unique to the story my personal favourite was Woad for his childish, eccentric personality.

 “Old stories and tales,” he said eventually, with an air of dismissal.
 “I stopped believing in prophecies long ago.
 Stories don’t keep you warm at night, or out food in your stomach.”
 He narrowed his eyes at Karya.
 “Not all that is broken can be fixed, little twig.”

 “Hope is never broken,” Karya replied, levelly meeting his gaze.

 While this book is targeted at a younger audience I didn’t feel like it was too young for me.
 It’s a magical tale about adventure, friendship and bravery, and as such works well for any audience.
 It’s an easy recommendation for me!

-Have you read Isle of Winds, or would you like to?
+Have you read Isle of Winds?
 Get some cookies, drop me a comment and let’s get this book club going!